nion-software/nionswift/docs/user_interface.rst

 Inspector
 =========
-The Inspector Panel shows information and settings for the selected item.
+The Inspector panel (:menuselection:`Window --> Inspector`) shows information and settings for the selected item.
 The Inspector is split into subsections for specific functions.
 Clicking the triangle next to the title of a given subsection will expand or hide the subsection.

 .. image:: graphics/inspector_image.png
     :width: 321